marisacasillas/chatterlab/content/courses/MIND3-2026/course_instructions/final-paper.md

 Your submission should be free of typos.

-If you make an office hours appointment to do so, I will review whatever you've written with you in our 20-minute timeslot.
-I will not read drafts in offoce hours or via email.
+If you make an office hours appointment, I will review whatever you've written with you in our 20-minute timeslot.
+I will not read full drafts in office hours or via email.

 Your literature review must include at least one assigned reading from the course (to which your topic directly relates) and at least 3 (better 4–5) additional readings that were not assigned in the course.